msantos/srly/README.md

         Read from the serial device.
 Size is an unsigned long.

+    serctl:readx(FD, Size) -> {ok, Data} | {error, posix()}
+    serctl:readx(FD, Size, Timeout) -> {ok, Data} | {error, posix()}

+        Types   FD = resource()
+                Size = integer()
+                Data = binary()
+                Timeout = infinity | integer()

+        Read exactly Size bytes from the serial device. readx/2 will block forever.

+        readx/3 accepts a timeout value.
+The behaviour of readx/3 when the timeout is reached is to throw away any buffered data and return {error, eintr} to the caller, e.g., the caller will not be returned the contents of a partial read.
+(The justification for this behaviour: the caller has stated they require a fixed number of bytes so the contents of a partial read represents unspecified behaviour.)

     serctl:write(FD, Data) -> ok | {error, posix()}

         Types   FD = resource()